eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-feature.md

 }
 ```

-The structure below `config, status, fault` is defined by the custom types of the Vorto Function Block.
-As these can be
+The structure below `configuration, status, fault` is defined by the custom types of the Vorto Function Block.
+As these
-simple types as well as complex types, the JSON structure follows the structure of the types.
+can be simple types as well as complex types, the JSON structure follows the structure of the types.

 #### Function Block capabilities